tuespetre/Impatient/README.md

 - Client evaluation warnings (and throwing behavior) are not supported but there are plans to implement support for it.

+- Warnings for and forced client evaluation of exception-throwing aggregates used in subqueries are not supported nor are there plans to support them.

 - `ROW_NUMBER` paging is not supported nor are there plans to support it.
   `OFFSET`/`FETCH NEXT` is supported, however.